kevinatown/MMM-Screencast/README.md

 # MMM-Screencast
 A module to cast to the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
 Currently, only YouTube casting is supported.
 Hopefully, I will have time to add more casting options.

+**NOTE: It looks as is if youtube pulled their support for their open platform streamer.
+I am currnetly working on a new version of MMM-Screencast, but until then MMM-Screencast will not work.**

 ## Using the module

 * Navigate to the modules directory via the follow command: `cd MagicMirror/modules`